sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 ### 3.1.1.Types of Names

-Sectigo issues Certificates with non-null subject DNs.
+Sectigo issues Certificates with null and non-null subject DNs.
 The constituent elements of the subject DN conform with ITU X.500.

 Sectigo does not issue pseudonymous Certificates.